 - Increased symptoms such as; swelling of the upper and lower extremities, numbness of the upper and lower extremities, back pain and hip pain

-Some of my Favorite Broda Features:
+Some Favorite Features:

 - Ability to drop seat height much more than a traditional wheelchair to get the person's feet in a good position on the floor if they are a "foot ambulator.”